-Individuals in J-1 status are required by law to complete a "check-in" with the Davis International Center upon arrival in the U.S. to have your visa record validated.
+Individuals in J-1 status are required by law to complete a "check-in" with their program sponsor.
+As such, please complete the check-in process with the Davis International Center upon arrival in the U.S. to have your visa record validated.
 Your legal status in the U.S. can be in jeopardy if your visa record is not validated in a timely manner.

-Individuals in other statuses are not required to complete an official check-in with our office upon arrival.
-Even so, we encourage you to schedule an appointment or stop by during walk-in hours to check-in, especially if you have specific inquiries.
+Scholars in other statuses are generally not required to complete an official check-in with our office upon arrival.
+Even so, we encourage you to schedule an appointment or stop by during walk-in hours to check-in if you have specific questions for us.
 If you are arriving from outside the U.S., submit to us a copy of your visa stamp for your records.

 Now that you're here, check out our Living in Princeton Guide, information on Taxes and Social Security, and our Immigration section.
 Remember, you're invited to most of our events throughout the year, including immigration attorney sessions, and Cheers Around the World, a monthly happy hour social especially for scholars - Check our Events Calendar for more information.
 The following orientations are also available: